 Note: No course may be used on the Program of Study course list towards more than one graduate degree.
-A student may, however, with the approval of his or her Advisory Committee and the Graduate Coordinator use a course like ENGL 6060 (Old English) to satisfy part of the language requirement for one degree and as part of the list of courses for another degree.
-Check with the Graduate Coordinator about a particular course.
+A student may, however, with the approval of his or her Advisory Committee and the Director of Graduate Studies use a course like ENGL 6060 (Old English) to satisfy part of the language requirement for one degree and as part of the list of courses for another degree.
+Check with the Director of Graduate Studies about a particular course.